Today I choose to be present to my feelings, aware of my needs, and accepting of my true self… this however, was not always the case.

 I realized I needed additional help dealing with these shadows that were influencing my life.
 After previous years of working with psychologists trying to overcome my destructive behaviours, I ventured down a different path when I found a shamanic life coach with an approach that seemed to fit.
 Through our sessions, I discovered the emotions I was hiding from and how the choices I had been making in my life were stifling them.
 Working through unearthing these buried emotions was very challenging for me, but I was determined to see it through.

 Accepting and welcoming my emotions was healing and awakening.
 I came to know myself on a deeper level and understand the needs that went along with my emotions.
 I took courageous steps to discover my truth and gained awareness and tools to be present to my emotions as they arise.

 By this time, my gym regime had fallen away.
 I was deep into my yoga and meditation practice, eating healthy, and feeling the best I could ever remember.
 I was sober, making different choices in my social and work life, and opening up to new possibilities in my future.

-With mindful intention I changed my self and my life to align with my truth, who I longed to be and who I am on the inside.
+With mindful intention I changed my self and my life to align with my truth, who I am on the inside.
 This experience was empowering and I felt brave.
 I took on new challenges of personal growth, I opened my heart to love, and I found clarity and trust in my life choices.